Yes. TKA is accredited by the Association of Christian Schools International (ACSI).

 Yes.
 Care is available from 7:30-7:45 a.m. and from 3:15 p.m. – 6:00 p.m.

 Elementary teachers are available as needed after school for academic support.
-Middle school students have W.I.N. time after their lunch two days each week when they are required to go to teacher’s classroom for study hall or academic support.
-High schoolers may go to a teacher’s class for extra help during Power Hour daily after lunch.
+Middle school and High school students have W.I.N. time after their lunch every day where they are required to go to teacher’s classroom for study hall or academic support.
 Tutoring services are available at additional cost.

 Students from an average of 12 different countries attend TKA every year.